djherceg/serialBuf/README.md

     SerialBuf::SerialBuf(int buflen, int Mode, uint32_t Timeout)

-the instance of ByteArray will be allocated from the heap, using the new command.
-If this is not desirable, use the recommended constructor.
+the SerialBuf constructor will create an instance of ByteArray on the heap, using the new command.
+This can be undesirable on devices with constrained memory.
+In such cases, use the recommended constructor as described above.